Family Vacation Activities in Orlando, Fla., for Children with Special Needs

 By Julie Landry Laviolette

-Families traveling with a child on the autism spectrum or with special needs can find plenty to see and do in Orlando, Fla.
+For families traveling with a child on the autism spectrum or with special needs, Orlando, Fla., is the ticket.

-Whether your child needs a sensory-friendly attraction, a quiet break or a patient, caring destination to explore, you can make family travel memories that will last a lifetime in Orlando.
+If your child needs a sensory-friendly attraction, a quiet break or a patient, caring destination to explore, you can make family travel memories that will last a lifetime at these Orlando locations and attractions.

 Places to explore in and around Orlando: